Glenthorne Farm & Southern Adelaide Biodiverse Carbon Rehabilitation

 Project Information:

-Glenthorne Farm & Southern Adelaide Biodiverse Carbon Rehabilitation is a significant environmental planting project located at O'Halloran Hill, approximately 17 kilometers south of the Adelaide CBD in South Australia.
-Registered in January 2019, the project encompasses 540 hectares and is centered on the Glenthorne National Park-Ityamaiitpinna Yarta precinct.
-This area, historically known for agriculture, viticulture, and scientific research, is now being transformed into a major conservation hub for the southern suburbs of Adelaide.
+Glenthorne Farm & Southern Adelaide Biodiverse Carbon Rehabilitation is an environmental planting project located at O'Halloran Hill, approximately 16km to 18km south of the Adelaide CBD in South Australia.
+It was registered in January 2019 and covers a project area of 540.84 hectares.